libdyson-wg/ha-dyson/README.md

 ### Setup using your MyDyson account

 You can also set up a MyDyson account first so that you don't need to manually get device credentials.
 After successfully connecting your account, all devices under the account will be shown as discovered entities and you can easily set them up.
 After that, you can even remove MyDyson account entity if you don't need cleaning maps for the 360 Eye vacuum.
 All local devices that are already set up will remain untouched.

+Note: When setting up your MyDyson account, please make sure you check your email/spam for the verification code from Dyson.

 ### Setup manually